🇺🇸

 Processing Speed

-The RIOT test is built on over a century of intelligence research, adhering to psychometric standards and rigorous statistical norming procedures.
+The RIOT IQ test is built on over a century of IQ and intelligence research, adhering to psychometric standards and rigorous statistical norming procedures.
+We strive to be the best online IQ test in the world, and to serve as an alternative to gold standards such as the WAIS and Stanford Binet IQ tests.

 Introducing the RIOT